 Who Is Responsible for Finding Next of Kin?

 When a tenant dies at the rental property, law enforcement must be called to the scene.
 The police or sheriff will contact the county coroner, who will also come to the rental property.

-The deceased person’s remains will be transported to the coroner’s office, usually for a forensics examination and an autopsy.
-The coroner, in conjunction with law enforcement, will make a best effort to identify and find next of kin.
+The deceased person’s remains will be transported to the coroner’s office, usually for a forensic examination and an autopsy.
+The coroner, in conjunction with law enforcement, will make the best effort to identify and find next of kin.
 If they succeed in doing so, a landlord will be contacted with this information.

 If next of kin are not found, the county makes burial arrangements for the deceased tenant.
 The landlord does have some legal responsibility to make a reasonable effort to notify next of kin about the death of a tenant and property left behind at the rental premises.
 The steps a landlord must take in this regard are discussed in a moment.

 If a tenant dies in a setting away from the rental property, the coroner and law enforcement remain primarily responsible for finding next of kin, if possible.
 If a tenant has been hospitalized, the medical center staff will have already started this process.